-Cape Town based artist Alastair Whitton was born in Glasgow in 1969.
-He graduated with distinction from the Natal Technikon School of Art in 1994 and was subsequently awarded the Emma Smith Overseas Scholarship.
-He went on to study at the Glasgow School of Art in Scotland where he was tutored by Roger Palmer.
+He graduated with distinction from the (then) Natal Technikon School of Fine Art in Durban, South Africa in 1994 and was awarded the Emma Smith Scholarship to further his studies at the Glasgow School of Art in Scotland.